Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on auto insurance not only requires being safe and accident-free, but also having a good credit history, being claim-free, and maximizing policy discounts.
-Invest the time to compare rates at every policy renewal by requesting rates from direct car insurance companies like Progressive and GEICO, and also from your local independent and exclusive agents.
+Saving money on insurance for a Toyota Sequoia consists of avoiding accidents and violations, having above-average credit, not filing small claims, and maximizing policy discounts.
+Invest the time to shop around once a year by getting quotes from direct car insurance companies like Progressive and GEICO, and also from your local independent and exclusive agents.

 Rate Tables and Charts